eovchinn/ADP-pipeline/KBs/CM_ontology_debugging_instructions.md

 ---
 **MAPPING AXIOMS FORMAT**

-Mapping axioms operate on international or language specific concepts.
-The make the inference important for metaphor interpretation explicit.
+Mapping axioms operate on international or language specific concept labels.
+They make inferences important for metaphor interpretation explicit.

+* `M#` – prefix indicating mapping concepts that will appear in the output

-A DISEASE causes a SICK entity not to function.
+A S#DISEASE causes a R#SICK entity not to function.

 ```
 (B (name disease)(=> (^(M#CAUSE-NOT-FUNCTION e0 :0.3)(M#CAUSING-THING_F x e0 :0.3)(M#FUNCTION-AGENT y e0 :0.3)) (^ (I#DISEASE x)(R#SICK y x))))
 ```

-If a CURE-AGENT cures a DISEASE, then it causes the DISEASE not to exist.
+If a R#CURE-AGENT cures a S#DISEASE, then it causes the S#DISEASE not to exist.

 ```
 (B (name cure)(=> (^(M#CAUSE-NOT-EXIST e1 :0.3)(M#CAUSING-THING_E y e1 :0.3)(M#EXISTING-THING x e1 :0.3)) (^ (I#CURE e0)(R#CURE-AGENT y e0)(R#SICK x d)(S#DISEASE d))))
 ```

-NOTE: don’t use general predicates like CAUSE, NOT, because they can be unexpectedly unified during abductive inference.
+NOTE: don’t use general predicates like CAUSE, NOT in isolation (use more complex predicates like CAUSE-NOT-EXIST instead), because they can be unexpectedly unified during abductive inference.

 Total weight of these axioms should be <1.
 The more predicates there are on the right-hand-side, the lower should be total weight of the axiom be.

-Current mapping axioms can be found [here](https://github.com/metaphor-adp/Metaphor-ADP/blob/master/KBs/common/economic_inequality_ontology.txt)
+Current mapping axioms can be found [here](https://github.com/metaphor-adp/Metaphor-ADP/blob/master/KBs/common/economic_inequality_ontology.txt).

 --